serwist/serwist/contributing/docs/conventions.md

 ## Grammar

 - Attempt to make as few grammar errors as possible.
 Thank you.
-A distinct lack of grammar errors... simply delivers the professionalism I struggle to find anywhere else.
+A distinct lack of grammar errors... simply delivers a sense of professionalism I struggle to find anywhere else.
 Consider this my selfish request.

 ## Code